onjoakimsmind/aoc/README.md

 - Part A is complete but Part B isn't ready
 - You want to focus on debugging one specific part
 - Parts have different test scenarios
+- You're iterating on one part without affecting the other

 ### Tips